-Parquet is subdivided on the one hand based on texture and on the other based on finish (oiled or varnished parquet).
-Below, we discuss the classification based on structure.
+Parquet is divided by structure on the one hand and by finish (oiled or varnished parquet) on the other.
+Below, we discuss classification based on structure.

 A solid wooden floor consists of a solid block of wood in which a tongue and groove have been carved.
 Most people think that a fully solid plank is the ultimate in wooden floors.
 But a solid floor is sensitive to shrinkage and expansion and will often be advised against by a wooden layer.
 If, however, you fully realise and accept that a solid plank ‘lives’ and can shrink or expand during winter and summer this is not a problem.
 Solid wooden floors are a very noble product.